sainagasrikantham/go-lambda-hello-world/README.md

 # Lambda Hello World in Go lang
 Hello World app for AWS Lambda in Go!

-Start by cloning th repo.
+Start by cloning the repo.